 Gratuity & Tips

 The University will reimburse travelers for usual and customary tips.
-Generally between 15-18% is an acceptable amount, depending on the type and level of service.
-The upper limit should be reserved for service considered to be outstanding or when you have requested additional non-standard items or services of a business nature due to extenuating circumstances.
+Generally, between 18-20% is an acceptable amount, depending on the type and level of service.

 Note: Many restaurants will add a 15% gratuity to the bill automatically, so review your bill closely before you calculate your tip.